Tai Chi, Meditation, & Qigong in Worcestershire with Marc Price -->

 What: Taiji 37 Style Tai Chi, Taijiwuxigong Qigong, & Wuxi Meditation

-Click the button below for full details!
+Click the button below for further details!

 Details & Bookings